entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  162. Posterior pit line distribution on both central and paranuchal plates: anterior and posterior ends clearly connected (0); anterior and posterior ends not connected (implying a superficial run) (1)
 > Johnson *et al*.
 (2000), Character 10; Dupret *et al*.
 (2009), Character 30; Dupret *et al*.
 (2017), Character 30; Zhu *et al*.
 (2010), Character 30;  Xue *et al*. (submitted), Character 162.

->- The connection of anterior and posterior part of the posterior pit line is present in the various clades of arthrodires.
+> - The connection of anterior and posterior part of the posterior pit line is present in the various clades of arthrodires.
 In some clades, the posterior and anterior parts are not directly connected by the deep groove, but through the shallow sulcus, such as in the *Coccosteus cuspidatus* and *Millerosteus minor*.
 This condition possibly indicates that the shallow sulcus between the anterior and posterior part of posterior pit line is connecting by the sensory canal, as in Petalichthys.
 However, in the *Coccosteus cuspidatus*, the state of the character is influence by the ontogeny, with some specimens display the anterior is not connected with the posterior.
 Additionally, in some clade, the posterior part or the anterior part of the posterior pit line is absent, such as in the  *Baringaspis dineleyi*, *Aethaspis utahensis* and *Dunkleosteus terrelli*.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  163. Central sensory line: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 31; Dupret *et al*.
 (2017), Character 31; Zhu *et al*.
 (2010), Character 31; Xue *et al*. (submitted), Character 163.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  164. Occipital cross commissure: on both nuchal and paranuchal plates (0); only on paranuchal plates (1).
 > Johnson *et al*.
 (2000), Characters 8 and 9, modified; Dupret *et al*.
 (2009), Character 36; Dupret *et al*.
 (2017), Character 36; Zhu *et al*.
 (2010), Character 36; Xue *et al*. (submitted), Character 164.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  165. Dorsolateral groove (for accessory line) on anterior dorsolateral plate: absent (0); present (1).
 > Dupret *et al*.
 (2009), Character 46; Dupret *et al*.
 (2017), Character 46; Zhu *et al*.
 (2010), Character 46; Xue *et al*. (submitted), Character 165.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

 ## Neurocranium
  166. Breadth of the orbitotemporal neurocranium, indicated by the breadth between the two inner margins of the supraorbital vaults: wide, defined by the ratio of the breadth of the obitotemporal neurocranium/the breadth of the skull roof at the level immediately behind the supraorbital vault larger than 0.4 (0); narrow, defined by the ratio of the breadth of the orbitotemporal neurocranium/ the breadth of the skull roof less than 0.4 (1).